 The 2008 BMW 1-Series features BMW's trademark styling both inside and out, but some reviewers took the German automaker to task for the carâ€™s somewhat stunted proportions.

 At BMW, 2008 is the first year for the 1-Series in the United States.
-ConsumerGuide says that the "BMW 1-Series line is new to North America, and the lineup includes 128i and 135i models."
-Both the 128i and 135i are available as either a two-door coupe or a convertible.
+ConsumerGuide writes that the "line is new to North America, and the lineup includes 128i and 135i models."
+Either the 128i or 135i is available as either a coupe or a convertible; no sedan is on offer.
 In reviews read by TheCarConnection.com, one thread that seemed to run throughout was that the new BMW 1-Series, whether it's the 1-Series convertible or coupe, is a car you have to see in person to appreciate.
-Autoblog captures this sentiment by saying that "the styling language of the new 1-Series coupe is more attractive in person than the press shots...would indicate."
+Autoblog captures this sentiment by saying that "the styling language of the new 1-Series coupe is more attractive in person than the press shots."

-Inside, the new BMW 2008 1-Series features traditional BMW styling, which is to say that the car is very clean and upscale.
-ForbesAutos raves about the 1-Series Coupe's interior, finding it to be "simple and tastefully styled, crafted from premium materials and with instruments that are well positioned within sightlines."
+Inside, the 1-Series styling is traditional BMW: upscale and clean.
+Forbes raves about the coupe's inner trappings, finding it to be "simple and tastefully styled, crafted from premium materials and with instruments that are well positioned within sightlines."
 Popular Mechanics feels the same way about the interior of BMWs 2008 135i, commenting that it's "nearly identical to the 3-Series," a car that reviewers and customers alike have stamped with their approval.
 The car's small dimensions also mean that few instruments are ever out of reach for the driver.
-ConsumerGuide feels that while the "audio and climate controls are mounted somewhat low," they are still "easy to reach and simple to decipher and adjust."
+ConsumerGuide writes that although the "audio and climate controls are mounted somewhat low," their controls remain "easy to reach and simple to decipher and adjust."